ReVanced/revanced-manager/docs/4_troubleshooting.md

 ## ⏭️ What's next

-The next section will teach you how to build Manager from source.
+The next page will teach you how to build Manager from source.

 Continue: [🛠 Building from source](5_building-from-source.md)